 - If you want to skip the heat and, say, share a cup with your kids, simply follow the same directions without the peppers.

-- 8 ounces finely chopped semisweet chocolate
+- 8 ounces semisweet chocolate, finely chopped

-- 2-1/2 cups milk
+- 2½ cups low fat milk

-- 1 approximately 4-inch cinnamon stick
+- 1 approximately (4-inch) cinnamon stick

 - 2 teaspoons granulated sugar